lewis-morris/Skperopt/README.md

 > number of folds to use in cross_vaidation tests

 * **scorer** (default "f1" *[str]*)
-> type of evaluation metric to use - accepts "f1","auc","accuracy" or "rmse"
+> type of evaluation metric to use - accepts classification "f1","auc","accuracy" or regression "rmse" and "mse"

 * **verbose** (default 1 *[int]*)
 > amount of verbosity